MalherLabs/Mycelium/README.md

 The Meshtastic firmware has its own separate license (mainly GPL-3.0).
 This notice applies only to the hardware design files and 3D models in this repository.

-Thank you for building with us — ¡sigamos conectados sin fronteras! 📡

 ## Disclaimer